CESARDELATORRE/MLNET-Posts/Posts/003-MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines/MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines-Blog-Post.md

 Any changes made in the training code or changes in training data will trigger the Azure DevOps CI build pipeline to compile the trainer app, train a new ML model, run unit tests validating the quality of that ML model, deploy the ML model file into the end-user application and finally end up by deploying the application through the CD release pipeline.

+There are multiple choices for where your dataset can be stored for training (GitHub, Azure Files, etc.), as explained later in this blog post.

 You retain full control over the ML model training.
 You can continue to write and train models in your favorite environment when developing or experimenting (data wrangling, feature extraction, and algorithm/trainer).
 Then, you get to decide when to refresh the data or change the training code by pushing into Git to trigger the 'official' training of the ML model to be deployed into the end-user application.

-At the same time, you can sleep comfortably knowing that any changes you commit will pass through the required unit, integration testing, and optional human approval steps (releases to production from Azure DevOps Release Manager) for the overall application.
+At the same time, you can sleep comfortably knowing that any changes you commit will pass through the required unit testing, integration testing, and optional human approval steps (releases to production from Azure DevOps Release Manager) for the overall application.

 # The sample ML model and sample ASP.NET Core WebAPI service for this blog post